StephaneTy-Pro/awesome-list/README.md

 - [Miscellaneous](#miscellaneous)

-## Tools
+## Tools (withous mentions all tools are for windows plateform)
 - [Text-transform]
-  - [PureText] Puretext allow you to copy on element and paste it without anyformat -
+  - [PureText] (http://www.stevemiller.net/puretext/) Puretext allow you to copy on element and paste it without anyformat -